plentymarkets/docs-raw/plentyInterface/Order.md

             <td><a href="miscellaneous#miscellaneous_carbon_carbon">Carbon</a>
 </td>
             <td>date</td>
-            <td>The actual complete date plus hours, minutes and seconds for the date.
+            <td>The date plus hours, minutes and seconds.
 The date format must comply with the W3C standard.</td>
         </tr><tr>
             <td><a href="miscellaneous#miscellaneous__"></a>
 </td>